 The Public Works Department operates and maintains two wastewater treatment plants in its service area.
 Three primary products result from the treatment process of these plants: cleaned and disinfected water, biosolids, and methane gas.

 Once treated by mechanical and biological methods, the wastewater is released back to the Boise River.
 Our discharge water typically exceeds water quality standards set by the Environmental Protection Agency and the Idaho Department of Environmental Quality.

 Biosolids are solids materials removed from the wastewater through treatment.
 Pathogens in the biosolids are significantly reduced by the treatment process.
-After we remove a significant amount of water from the resulting material, we transport it to our farm to be reused as fertilizer.
+After we remove a significant amount of water from the resulting material, we transport it to our Twenty Mile South Biosolids Application Site to be reused as fertilizer.